ibm-cloud-docs/vpc/host-rhel-au-tutorial.md

 Before you can create a custom image, grant the {{site.data.keyword.cloud_notm}} VPC service access to Cloud Object Storage.
 This service-to-service authorization gives VPC access to create a custom image based on the one stored in Cloud Object Storage.

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click **Manage > Access (IAM) > Authorizations**.
 Then, click **Create**.
-1. Specify a policy that gives the source service, **VPC Infrastructure Service**, reader access to the target service, **Cloud Object Storage**.
+1. Specify a policy that gives the **VPC Infrastructure Service** source service reader access to the **Cloud Object Storage** target service.
    1. Select **This account** as the source account and click **Next**.
    1. Select **VPC Infrastructure Service** as the source service and click **Next**.
    1. Select **Specific resources**, select **Resource type**, and choose **Image Service for VPC**.
 Then, click **Next**.